Emi Rubiano: Congresswoman

-Calixto-Rubiano was elected representative for the lone district of Pasay in the House of Representatives, after she defeated incumbent representative Jose Antonio "Lito" Roxas, who sought for his second term, in 2010.
+Rubiano was elected representative for the lone district of Pasay in the House of Representatives, after she defeated incumbent representative Jose Antonio "Lito" Roxas, who sought for his second term, in 2010.
 She was re-elected in 2013 and in 2016.

 Mayor of Pasay

-On May 13, 2019, Calixto-Rubiano was elected as mayor in the 2019 Pasay local elections, after she received 125,391 votes.
+On May 13, 2019, Rubiano was elected as mayor in the 2019 elections, after she received 125,391 votes.
 She was sworn in as mayor on June 30, 2019.
 She is the first female city mayor in the history of Pasay.
 She led the Pasay City Government especially during the COVID-19 pandemic.
 She was successfully reelected in 2022 after she received 147,661 votes.
+She ran for re-election in 2025 and later won garnered 132,928 votes.

 Controversies

-In January 2019, Calixto-Rubiano, along with four other officials, including her brother, was charged for being related to alleged fiscal anomalies in 2015, 2016, and 2017.
+In January 2019, Rubiano, along with four other officials, including her brother, was charged for being related to alleged fiscal anomalies in 2015, 2016, and 2017.

 Personal life

-Calixto-Rubiano married Edgardo Rubiano on December 18, 1982.
-They have four children: Nicole, Lesley Anne, and Luigi.
+Rubiano married Edgardo Rubiano on December 18, 1982.
+They have three children: Nicole, Lesley Anne, and Luigi.
+Their son Luigi is also in politics, serving as an incumbent Pasay city councilor from the 2nd district since 2025.

-Calixto-Rubiano announced on February 9, 2021 that she tested positive for COVID-19.
-On January 2, 2022, it was announced that she tested positive for COVID-19 anew; she was an asymptomatic carrier after having a sore throat.
+Rubiano announced on February 9, 2021, that she tested positive for COVID-19.
+On January 2, 2022, it was announced that she tested positive for COVID-19 anew; she was an asymptomatic carrier after having a sore throat which she always had.